Marginal zone

 The marginal zone is the region at the interface between the non-lymphoid red pulp and the lymphoid white-pulp of the spleen.
 (Some sources consider it to be the part of red pulp which borders on the white pulp, while other sources consider it to be neither red pulp nor white pulp.)

-A marginal zone also exists in lymph nodes.
+A marginal zone also exists in the lymphoid follicles of lymph nodes.
+Those marginal zones contain naive B cells and memory B cells.
+In contrast to the marginal zone of the spleen, they are not characterized by containing additional non-recirculating B2 cells.

 Structure

 It is composed of cells derived primarily from the myeloid compartment of bone marrow differentiation.
 More recently, a population of neutrophil-killers has been described to populate peripheral areas of the marginal zone.

 At least three distinct cellular markers can be used to identify cells of the marginal zone, MOMA-1, ERTR-9 and MARCO.

 Blood flow

 The marginal zone (MZ) is a highly transited area that receives large amounts of blood from the general circulation.
 Remarkably, the splenic microvasculature shows striking differences in mice and humans.
 In humans, the spleen receives blood from the splenic artery, which branches into central and penicillar arterioles.
 Owing to the absence of a histologically defined marginal sinus, the blood flowing in penicillar arterioles directly drains into capillaries of the red pulp and perifollicular zone.
 The perifollicular zone is a well-defined area of decreased resistance that separates the MZ from the red pulp.
 Both the perifollicular zone and the red pulp consist of an open circulatory system of blood-filled spaces known as splenic cords, which have no defined endothelial delimitation and are in close contact with the venous sinusoidal vessels of the red pulp.